ptahproject/ptah/docs/views.rst

 Layout API
 ~~~~~~~~~~
 from memphis.view import layout
 from memphis.view import Layout
 from memphis.view import query_layout
 from memphis.view import register_layout

 Views
 -----
+memphis.view.View is the base class for all views.
+If you use this as your base class then the
+renderer will automatically use layout='' (default layout).
+If you use function or do not inherient
+from memphis.view.View then the default value for layout = None.

 Really no different at all in Pyramid other than configuration statements.
 There are 2 ways to customize a view.
 Override the entire View or you can override the template on a view.

 View Templates